(With Fania Everitt) First exhibited at "Interact 2019" LCB Depot, Leicester.

 "through recording an individual's heartbeat on computer then translating it into an image and an object (the artist) has created art which is completely individual to the viewer." - Artists Newsletter, May 2000

-Club Confessional (2001): a commissioned work at The Junction, Cambridge and 013, Tilburg, Holland.
+Club Confessional was a commissioned work at The Junction, Cambridge and the night club 013 in Tilburg, Holland.

-"A white cube was constructed in the club.
-Inside were instructions encouraging participants to diclose secrets into a microphone.
-Their mute video was displayed on the dance floor, while their audio was piped elsewhere throughout the club (effectively anonymous) for others so hear."
+“A white cube was constructed in the club, inverting the familiar ‘white cube’ gallery space.
+Inside were instructions encouraging participants to disclose secrets into a microphone.
+Their mute video was displayed on the dance floor, while their (effectively anonymous) audio was piped elsewhere throughout the club for others so hear.
+The cube was in constant use each night by participants, who willingly contributed deliberately ephemeral, ongoing re-broadcasted words and image as the content of an artwork… created entirely within the white cube."

 Sensor Grid (2001): Produced as part of a residency creating a digital artwork to find various ways of tracking human movement through an infra-red sensor grid.
 Hosted at Loughborough University, not exhibited.